fgallovic/HIC/README.txt

 2. Perform calculations (step by step)
    ~~~~~~~~~~~~~~~~~~~~
-   Scripts use commands for Intel Fortran ifx (or older ifort) compilers.
+   Script 'compile.sh' use commands for Intel Fortran ifx compiler.
+In the case
-   In the case you need to apply another Fortran compiler modify specific lines.
+   you need to apply another Fortran compiler modify specific lines.
+Calculations
-   Calculations are set to 12 cores in scripts and calculation times correspond
+   are set to 12 cores in scripts and calculation times correspond to PC with
-   to PC with 12 core processor (AMD Ryzen 9 3900X) and SSD NVMe disc.
-Memory
+   12 core processor (AMD Ryzen 9 3900X) and SSD NVMe disc.
+Memory requirements
-   requirements are low in our example.
+   are low in our example.

+2.1 Compilation of source codes
+    ~~~~~~~~~~~~~~~~~~~~~~~~~~~
+    - directory 'src'

+    In the directory 'src' run shell script 'compile.sh', that compiles all Fortran codes needed for further calculations.

-2.1 Synthetic calculations for real stations
+2.2 Synthetic calculations for real stations
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    - directory 'src', subdirectories 'dw', 'dw2', 'KK-src'
+    - directory 'examples/Greece-deep', subdirectories 'dw', 'dw2'

-2.1.1 In the directory 'dw' (integral approach at low frequencies) run at first
+2.2.1 In the directory 'dw' (integral approach at low frequencies) run at first
-      shell script 'firststep.sh', that compiles all Fortran codes and runs code 'prepare.f90' for preparation of the AXITRA calculations, in particular it prepares list of elementary sources covering the rupture in regular grid.
+      shell script 'firststep.sh', that creates symbolic links to executable files
+      compiled in directory 'src' and runs code 'prepare' for preparation of
+      the AXITRA calculations, in particular it prepares list of elementary sources
-      'firststep.sh' also deletes subdirectory 'dat' if exists from previous calculation and makes a new empty subdirectory 'dat'.
+      covering the rupture in regular grid. 'firststep.sh' also deletes subdirectory
+      'dat' if exists from previous calculation and makes a new empty subdirectory

-      After successful execution of 'firststep.sh', run shell script 'calculate.sh' that starts parallel loop of processes using 'xargs' with option to set the number of processors used for calculation.
-For each elementary source the codes 'gr_nez.for' and 'cnv_nez.for' are run automatically.
-Intermediate results including Green's functions for the individual elementary sources are stored in the 'dat' directory.
-Finally, the Green's functions are resorted by 'resort.f90' into the 'NEZsor.dat' file.
-Note that the order of the Green's functions is such that the outer loop is over stations.
-Thus if more crustal models are to be considered, the 'NEZsor.dat' files for the individual subsets of stations and then simply appended one after each other.
+      'dat'.

+      After successful execution of 'firststep.sh', run shell script 'calculate.sh'
+      that starts parallel loop of processes using 'xargs' with option to set
+      the number of processors used for calculation.
+For each elementary source
+      the codes 'gr_nez' and 'cnv_nez' are run automatically.
+Intermediate
+      results including Green's functions for the individual elementary sources
+      are stored in the 'dat' directory.
+Finally, the Green's functions are resorted
+      by 'resort' into the 'NEZsor.dat' file.
+Note that the order of the Green's
+      functions is such that the outer loop is over stations.
+Thus if more crustal
+      models are to be considered, the 'NEZsor.dat' files for the individual subsets
+      of stations and then simply appended one after each other.
       Calculation time is 5 minutes.

-2.1.2 In the directory 'dw2' (composite approach at high frequencies) run,
+2.2.2 In the directory 'dw2' (composite approach at high frequencies) run,
-      analogically as in 'dw', at first shell script 'firststep2.sh', that compiles all Fortran codes and runs code 'prepare2.f90' for preparation of the AXITRA calculations, in particular it prepares list of elementary sources covering the rupture in regular grid.
+      analogically as in 'dw', at first shell script 'firststep2.sh', that creates
+      symbolic links to executable files in directory 'src' and runs code
+      'prepare2' for preparation of the AXITRA calculations, in particular
+      it prepares list of elementary sources covering the rupture in regular grid.

-      After successful execution of 'firststep2.sh', run shell script 'calculate2.sh' that starts parallel loop of processes using 'xargs' with option to set the number of processors used for calculation.
-For each elementary source the codes 'gr_nez.for' and 'cnv_nez.for' are run automatically.
-Intermediate results including Green's functions for the individual elementary sources are stored in the 'dat' directory.
-Finally, the Green's functions are resorted by 'resort2.f90' into the 'NEZsor.dat' file.
-Note that the order of the Green's functions is such that the outer loop is over stations.
-Thus if more crustal models are to be considered, the 'NEZsor.dat' files for the individual subsets of stations and then simply appended one after each other.
+      After successful execution of 'firststep2.sh', run shell script 'calculate2.sh'
+      that starts parallel loop of processes using 'xargs' with option to set
+      the number of processors used for calculation.
+For each elementary source
+      the codes 'gr_nez' and 'cnv_nez' are run automatically.
+Intermediate
+      results including Green's functions for the individual elementary sources
+      are stored in the 'dat' directory.
+Finally, the Green's functions are resorted
+      by 'resort2' into the 'NEZsor.dat' file.
+Note that the order of the Green's
+      functions is such that the outer loop is over stations.
+Thus if more crustal
+      models are to be considered, the 'NEZsor.dat' files for the individual subsets
+      of stations and then simply appended one after each other.
       Calculation time is 1 hour and 12 minutes.

-2.1.3 Run script 'firststep3.sh' in directory 'examples/Greece-deep'.
+2.2.3 Run script 'firststep3.sh' in directory 'examples/Greece-deep'.
 The script
-      compiles all Fortran codes in directory 'KK-src', creates symbolic links to executable codes in directory 'KK-src' and to final output data files in directories 'dw' and 'dw2', copies other necessary input files from directory 'dw2'.
+      copies necessary input files from directory 'dw2', creates symbolic links
+      to executable codes in directory 'src' and to final output data files
+      in directories 'dw' and 'dw2'.
 Afterwards, run script 'calculate3.sh'.
-The script runs code 'KK' to synthesize final results calculated in 'dw' and 'dw2' directories and runs code 'analyze' to produce final set of output files: displacement, velocity, acceleration waveforms, Fourier amplitude spectra, peak ground motion values (displacements, velocities, accelerations), Housner spectral intensity, spectral velocities and accelerations, Arias intensity.
+      The script runs code 'KK' to synthesize final results calculated in 'dw'
+      and 'dw2' directories and runs code 'analyze' to produce final set of output
+      files: displacement, velocity, acceleration waveforms, Fourier amplitude
+      spectra, peak ground motion values (displacements, velocities, accelerations),
+      Housner spectral intensity, spectral velocities and accelerations, Arias
+      intensity.
       Calculation time is few seconds.

       'analyze' output files used in plotting: